piopratama/statistic/visualStatistic/concept.md

 plt.show()
 ```

+## Scatter Plot
-Scatter Plot: Deploys points on a two-dimensional plane, each representing a value.
+Deploys points on a two-dimensional plane, each representing a value.
 Scatter plots are excellent for identifying relationships and distributions within a dataset. eg. Analyzing the relationship between study hours and exam scores among students.
 Each point represents a student, with their position indicating both their study hours and exam score.
 ```python
 study_hours = [2, 3, 4, 5, 6, 7]
 exam_scores = [75, 82, 85, 90, 92, 95]